marijnh/Eloquent-JavaScript/18_http.md

 Use `document.querySelector` or `document.getElementById` to get
 access to the elements defined in your HTML.
-An event handler for `"click"` or `"mousedown"` events on the button can get the `value` property of the text field and call `new Function` on it.
+An event handler for `"click"` or `"mousedown"` events on the button can get the `value` property of the text field and call `Function` on it.

 {{index "try keyword", "exception handling"}}

-Make sure you wrap both the call to `new Function` and the call to its result in a `try` block so that you can catch exceptions that it produces.
+Make sure you wrap both the call to `Function` and the call to its result in a `try` block so that you can catch exceptions that it produces.
 In this case, we really don't know what type of exception we are looking for, so catch everything.